anuragpandey382/IITMandiHackathon/README.md

 ## 🌟 Overview

-This repository contains a complete multi-agent Retrieval-Augmented Generation (RAG) stack designed to ingest MathWorks documentation and power an interactive troubleshooting assistant for MATLAB and Simulink users.
+This repository contains a complete hierarchical corrective multi-agent Retrieval-Augmented Generation (RAG) stack designed to ingest MathWorks documentation and power an interactive troubleshooting assistant for MATLAB and Simulink users.
 The system provides full chain-of-thought transparency at every step of the reasoning process.

 What makes this project unique:
 - **Multi-Agent Architecture**: Four distinct LLM calls orchestrated in a hierarchical pipeline